Skip to main content

 3. Whether the presence of a firearm is alleged.

-4. The weight of the evidence alleged.
+4. evidence alleged.

 5. Risk to obstruct justice (witness tampering)